 How to Develop Measurable Learning Outcomes

-Measurable learning outcomes are specific, demonstrable characteristics such as knowledge, skills, and attitudes.
+Measurable learning outcomes are specific, demonstrable characteristics such as knowledge, skills, and abilities.

 Learning outcome statements may be broken down into three main components: